patheros/PathSetManuals/modules/GlassPane.md

 14. **Blue / Cycle** - Each input reliably cycles through the outputs of this node.
 15. **Orange / Random** - Each input randomly selects an output of this node.
 16. **Purple / Ratchet** - The outputs of this node are played in quick succession.
-The attached nodes are not recurisvely played like the other modes.
+The attached nodes are not recursively played like the other modes.

 ## Misc